By: Erin Shea, @BH_EShea

 "That was the main thing for me—being acknowledged for what I was doing and that I was doing a good job," she said of earning the accreditation. "...
 It just made me feel like, 'Yes, somebody thinks I'm doing something right.' "

-Centripital, a graduate of War Horses at Rose Bowen, competed at the 2016 Thoroughbred Makeover with rider Stacey Fitzgerald.
+Centripital, a graduate of War Horses at Rose Bower, competed at the 2016 Thoroughbred Makeover with rider Stacey Fitzgerald.
 Photo courtesy of Barbara Luna.

 Helen Meredith also has a soft spot for older war horses.
 In 1994, after learning about Thoroughbreds ending up at slaughter, Meredith started the United Pegasus Foundation, which now has 75-100 horses at any given time at its farm near San Jacinto, Calif.